Why I Wake Up Early in the Morning

 For those of you that don’t know me, I am the proud father of 4.
-There was a time in my life that waking up early was just not going to happen because the kids woke up in the middle of the night, the baby was crying and needed to be taken for a drive, or whatever other excuse was out there.
+There was a time in my life that waking up early was just not going to happen.
+The kids woke up in the middle of the night, the baby was crying and needed to be taken for a drive, or whatever excuse was out there.
 I am sure that some of you can relate.
 Having kids is not ideal for getting a great night sleep.
+Trust me!

-On top of that, I have never been a morning person, but always a night owl.
+On top of that, I have never been a morning person.
+I have always enjoyed the night.
 While going to graduate school, I took night classes.
-I would come home, study and go to bed around midnight, then get up at 7:30 to make it into work by 8:30.
+I would come home, study, go to bed around midnight, and get up at 7:30 am to make it work.

-Now that my kids are older, youngest just turned 3, and I can actually sleep through the night, it is easier to get up early, but still not in my blood.
+Now that my kids are older, youngest just turned 3, I can actually sleep through the night.
+It is easier to get up early, but still not in my blood.
 To this day I struggle to get out of bed and get the day going.
-If I could hit the snooze button for another 15 minutes it would probably happen.
+If I could hit the snooze button for another 15 minutes, I would.